 Launch the LiberiOS Jailbreak app from the Home screen, and tap Do it button to start the jailbreak process.

 After some time, you should get the screen which should inform you that “It worked”, indicating that the jailbreak was successful.

 Congrats, your device is now jailbroken!
-If the jailbreak fails then you can report it on his forum.

 How Does Semi-Untethered Jailbreak Work?